UK Stocks-Factors to watch on Wednesday, Feb. 5

-LONDON, Feb 5 (Reuters) - Britain’s FTSE 100 index is seen opening down 21 to 31 points, or as much as 0.5 percent lower, on Wednesday, according to financial bookmakers.
-Futures fell 0.4 percent ahead of the cash market open.
+LONDON, Feb 5 (Reuters) - Britain’s FTSE 100 index is seen opening down 21 to 31 points, or as much as 0.5 percent, lower on Wednesday, according to financial bookmakers.

 * The blue-chip FTSE 100 index closed down by 0.3 percent, or 16.39 points, at 6,449.27 points - its lowest close since December.